mifozski/sqlite-wasm-viewer/viewer/README.md

 ```

 # Development
-A testing app will be available on `http://localhost:9000` after running:
+Run:
 ```
 yarn start
 ```
+to start the testing app at `http://localhost:9000`